-- 2. Integrated (i.e. Finance and Performance) quarterly reports will continue to be made to Cabinet in 2009/10. - 3.
-The 2009/10 Corporate Plan has 74 measures that can be monitored, which is more than the 54 measures in 2008/09.
-Council Actions are included in the Corporate Plan and will therefore be reported on in this report. - 4.
-In light of the previous years' underspendings the methodology for selecting the areas to be individually reported has been reviewed.
+- 2. Integrated (i.e. Finance and Performance) quarterly reports will continue to be made to Cabinet in 2009/10, to enable Members to monitor the achievement of Council Actions and other measures in the Corporate Plan 2009/10. - 3.
+In light of the previous years' underspendings, the methodology for selecting the areas to be individually reported has been reviewed.
 The individual budgets identified in Appendix 1 have been selected on the basis of either the size of the budget, the risk associated with that budget, or on the basis of previous over/under spending.